zijipia/Ziji-bot-discord/README.md

 ```

 ## Contributing
 Contributions are welcome!

-Please fork the repository and create a pull request.
+If you made some changes that you think should make it into the project, send a Pull Request on GitHub

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./blob/main/LICENSE) file for details.